 However, be aware that much of the learning of mathematics at the university takes place outside of the classroom.
 You need to spend time reviewing the concepts of each lecture from the videos and textbook before you attempt homework problems.
-It is also important to look over the textbook sections to be covered in the next lecture to become familiar with the vocabulary and main ideas before watching the video.
-That way you will better be able to grasp the lecture material.
-As with most college courses, you should expect to spend a minimum of 3 hours working on your own for every hour of classroom instruction.
-You should therefore plan to spend at least 12 hours each week on this online course including the time spent watching the lecture videos.
+It is also important to look over the textbook sections to be covered in the next lecture to become familiar with the vocabulary and main ideas before watching the videos.
+That way, you will better be able to grasp the lecture material.
+As with most college courses, you should expect to spend a minimum of 3 hours working on your own for every credit hour of the course.
+This is a 4 credit hours class, you should therefore plan to spend a minimum of 12 hours each week on this online course in addition to the time spent watching the lecture videos.
+If you are having difficulty with the material, expect to spend more time.

 It is critical that you keep pace with the course material as presented in the module for each week.
 Do not fall behind.
-Ask questions either during online office hours or on Piazza; do not let misunderstandings go unanswered.
-You should check Piazza regularly, posting questions and answers for fellow students.
+Ask questions either during online office hours or on the Discussions Board; do not let misunderstandings go unanswered.
+You should check the Discussions board regularly, posting questions and answers for fellow classmates.
 The effort of asking questions and communicating ideas clearly, as well as the practice of writing solutions, are effective tools in helping you better understand calculus concepts.
 This is YOUR forum, take advantage of it by participating in it.

-In studying calculus, you must be careful not to let a tutor, friend, or calculator "think" for you.
+In studying calculus, you must be careful not to let a tutor, friend or calculator "think" for you.
 Be sure that you can work problems completely on your own, without help, by the time of a quiz or exam.

 Our hope is that through focused study and practice you will gain a real appreciation for the important concepts of calculus and their application.
 We want you to succeed in this class!
 But you must keep up with the course material and take the initiative to get help in time, before you get too far behind.
-Students with a positive attitude who are intellectually engaged in learning the material will get the most from the course.
+Students with a positive attitude, are intellectually engaged in learning the material will get the most from the course.

-- 2h STUDENTS WITH LEARNING DISABILITIES: Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center(DRC), https://disability.ufl.edu/.
-The DRC will provide a documentation letter to the student to present to Dr. Grady.
-This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations and the accommodations are not retroactive. - 2i ACADEMIC HONESTY: Remember that you committed yourself to academic honesty when you registered at the University of Florida by agreeing to the Honor Pledge below:
+2h.
+STUDENTS WITH LEARNING DISABILITIES: Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center (DRC).
+The DRC office will provide a documentation letter to the students to present to the course coordinator.
+This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.

+2i.
+ACADEMIC HONESTY: Remember that you committed yourself to academic honesty when you registered at the University of Florida by agreeing to the Honor Pledge below: